Cobblers Creek Wetland Restoration Project

 Funding Source: GPCMN was invited by the EGW to undertake the restoration of the Cobblers Creek Wetland.

-Project objectives- This project is to restore Biodiversity to a wetland that is part of Cobblers Creek which flows into McLeod’s Morass.
+Project objectives- This project is to restore Biodiversity to a wetland that is part of Cobblers Creek, Smith Crk and Balantine Crk which flows into McLeod’s Morass and Gippsland Lakes

-The site had ben degraded by cattle over a sustained period and invasive weed and animals species are present on the site.
-Iniotial works targeted removal of the cows and control of weeds.
+These sites had been degraded by cattle over a sustained period and invasive weeds and animals species are present on the site.
+Initial works targeted removal of the cows and control of weeds.
 Next, native seeds were collected from the site and 10,000 trees, grasses, shrubs and wetland plants were propagated, grown and planted.
 Most of the trees were planted into circular exclusion plots.
 This prevents browsing animals eating the plants.

 Recently, 20 nesting boxes were installed around the site.
 Designs included Bat , Partalote, Sugar Glider, Duck and Parrot habitat boxes were installed by 3 French environmental Intern students.